iperfectfurius/Snowrunner-Patcher/README.md

 1. Download the latest update available on the releases page, and install it.
 2. The first time you open it, a dialog will show that indicates where the current ModPak is installed.
 You will check where the game is installed and go to `/en_us/preload/paks/client/**initial.pak**`.
 3. Open the config file (Menu -> Open Config File), then in the config file, you will need to put the link to your ModPak.
-4. Optionally, you can put the link of the mod version (this only needs to contain a version like 1.0.X.X).
+4. Optionally, you can put the link of the mod version (This only needs to contain a plain text containing version like 1.0.X.X).
 5. Optionally, a token if your ModPak is hosted on GitHub.
 6. Restart the application.
+(See if app is checking Mod Version provided.)

 > [!IMPORTANT]
 > The link provided for the ModPak download needs to be a raw content link, for example, https://raw.githubusercontent.com/...<br>